ccxt/ccxt/wiki/Manual.md

 - `ExchangeError`
 - `InvalidNonce`

 A later retry is usually enough to handle that.
-More on that here:

 ### Notes On Rate Limiter

 The rate limiter is a property of the exchange instance, in other words, each exchange instance has its own rate limiter that is not aware of the other instances.
 In many cases the user should reuse the same exchange instance throughout the program.
 Do not use multiple instances of the same exchange with the same API keypair from the same IP address.